MicrosoftDocs/azure-aks-docs/articles/aks/learn/quick-kubernetes-automatic-deploy.md

 az aks get-credentials --resource-group myResourceGroup --name myAKSAutomaticCluster
 ```

-Configure `kubelogin` use  to use the Azure CLI credentials for [authentication](kubelogin-authentication.md).
+Configure `kubelogin` to use the Azure CLI credentials for [authentication](kubelogin-authentication.md).
 The Azure CLI authentication method uses the signed-in context that the Azure CLI establishes to get the access token.
 The token is issued in the same Microsoft Entra tenant as `az login`.

 ```azurecli
 kubelogin convert-kubeconfig -l azurecli